Frequently Asked Questions

 We are also privileged to offer a classroom for children of all ages who have special needs/requirements.
 Our leaders in this ministry are equipped with the tools necesarry to work with children with handicaps and learning disabilities.
 Also, some of the children who regularly attend the other classes will volunteer their time to work and interact with those who find the special needs room more preferable.

 What about middle school and high school students?

 Where are your bathrooms located at NDBC?

 This seems like a strange question, doesn't it?
 That is until you are walking around looking lost, but too embarrassed to ask someone!
-Located upstairs in the church foyer (in the back of the church, by the main parking lot entrance) are separate men's and women's bathrooms, right outside of the gym.
+In the old building there are men's and women's bathrooms, right outside of the gym.
 There is also a family bathroom located in the church basement that is specifically equipped for the children attending children's church during the service. (complete with changing table).
 In our new facility, there are also men's and women's restrooms off the foyer.
 The woman's bathroom has a changing table in it as well.